msheliga1/pj3ReactQLCoalViolence/README.md

         - Do git add --a (should add all files), git commit -m "msg", git push ori main
             - If refspec error, be sure you changed master to main.

-    Create a nice long READ.md file!!
-(Modify prior projects.)
-    Determine working mini-project folder:
-        Read the readme.
-Found new code in Main.
-Found my code in Develop (easy now, but pain the first time!)
-        Move contents of Main to root.
-This is a typical structure, and Heroku MUST have a "build" file (ie. package.json) in root.
     .gitIgnore: create file if not created.
 Be sure node_modules is in it.
 Be sure multiple node_modules for each package.json file (root, client, server, Main/client, etc.)
+    Determine working folder:
+        For Mimi-Project look in  readme.
+New code usually in Main. (easy now, but pain first time!)
+        For starter-repo, code normally in Develop folder.
+    -- Move files out of working folder (Main or Develop) or copy to root.
+        -- Preferred structure, allows Heroku to find package.json for auto-build.

+    Create a nice long READ.md file!!
+(Modify prior projects.)

     Package.json: Check-Add start, build, etc. to main/package-json.
 Enables commands to run.
         "comment" property added at top of file.
 (Don't think there is another way to comment.)
         Found dev, start, build, lint, preview script commands in package.json.